The SKO viewing figures represent the viewing behaviour of the Dutch population.

 Viewing behaviour is ready to be reported after identification of channels by audio matching, data processing and after validation and weighting.
 Daily viewing figures are available the next morning.

 Validation and weighing

 Every night all information on viewing statements is checked on completeness and validity.
 The quality of the viewing data is controlled by means of different checks.
 One check is done by identifying situations when the television-set appears switched on during a long time and there are no viewers registered.
 Information is passed through to panel management, which will contact the household and verify the situation.
-Data of this household are not used until the problem is solved.
+Data of this household is not used until the problem is solved.

 Despite the high daily response of panellists (more than 98% of the households is reached on a daily basis), weighting is necessary to compensate daily fluctuations in the sample.
-Weighing guarantees a representative results based on education, household size, social class, age, gender, position in household, region and combination of these characteristics.
+Weighting guarantees representative results based on education, household size, social class, age, gender, position in household, region and combination of these characteristics.